-In a well-studied terrestrial ecosystem, recruitment (sucker to sapling) of quaking aspen (Populus tremuloides) that are browsed by elk (Cervus canadensis) are both hypothesized and known to be influenced by elk numbers and environmental variation in moisture (Figure 1C; Kauffman et al. 2010, Brice et al. 2024).
+In a well-studied terrestrial ecosystem, recruitment (sucker to sapling) of quaking aspen (Populus tremuloides) that are browsed by elk (Cervus canadensis) are influenced by elk numbers and environmental variation (Figure 1C; Brice et al. 2024).
 After wolves (Canus lupis) were extirpated from the Greater Yellowstone Ecosystem (USA) and elk abundance was high, the browsing pressure on aspen stands was high everywhere regardless of the available moisture, resulting in non-recruiting stands (bottom of Figure 1C).
-Following wolf reintroduction the elk declined and browsing pressure was reduced (Kauffman et al. 2010, Brice et al. 2024), but aspen stand regrowth has been variable (Ripple and Beschta 2007, Kauffman et al. 2010, Beschta and Ripple 2016).
-Recent evidence indicates that the patchy recruitment of aspen suckers from different stands maybe from spatiotemporal variability in moisture allowing aspen suckers to grow to sizes large enough to escape the browsing pressure (top of Figure 1C; Brice et al. 2024).
+Following wolf reintroduction the elk declined and browsing pressure was reduced (Kauffman et al. 2010, Brice et al. 2024), but aspen stand regrowth was variable (Ripple and Beschta 2007, Kauffman et al. 2010, Beschta and Ripple 2016).
+Recent evidence indicates that the patchy recruitment of aspen suckers from different stands maybe from spatiotemporal variability in moisture allowing aspen suckers to grow to sizes large enough to escape the browsing pressure (top points in Figure 1C; Brice et al. 2024).
 While no comparison of browsing and sucker growth has been conducted to our knowledge, this understanding of spatially patchy aspen recruitment in GYE was proposed by Kauffman et al. (2010) and the work by Brice et al. (2024) appears to confirm the importance of the interaction from the aspect of spatiotemporal variation in moisture.
-Examinations of the two rates in combination across spatiotemporal gradients, rather than being considered as alternative explanations (i.e., top-down vs. bottom-up factors), could improve the understanding of the patchy regrowth of aspen and other plants in response to wolf reintroductions and elk declines (Beschta and Ripple 2016).
+Examinations of the two rates in combination across spatiotemporal gradients, rather than being considered as alternative explanations (i.e., top-down vs. bottom-up factors), could improve the understanding of the patchy regrowth of aspen and other plants in response to wolf reintroductions and herbivore densities(Beschta and Ripple 2016).

-In a marine ecosystem, multiple environmental gradients appear to affect one or both rates for oysters (e.g., Crassostrea virginica or Saccostrea glomerata); salinity gradients have been shown to influence eastern oyster growth rates (Munroe et al. 2017) and cause outbreaks of drilling snails (Stramonita haemastoma; Kimbro et al. 2013) at higher salinity levels than those observed by Munroe et al., (2017).
+In a marine ecosystem, multiple environmental gradients appear to affect one or both demographic rates of small settled oysters (e.g., Crassostrea virginica or Saccostrea glomerata); salinity gradients have been shown to influence eastern oyster growth rates (Munroe et al. 2017) and produce outbreaks of drilling snails (Stramonita haemastoma; Kimbro et al. 2013).
 Assuming oyster growth rates increase linearly at salinity levels above those observed by Munroe et al., (2017) then decreased survival by the outbreak of drilling snails at high salinity would likely overwhelm the benefits of quicker growth (Figure 1D).
 Alternatively, if oyster growth rates declined at salinity levels above those observed by Munroe et al., (2017) (i.e., unimodal growth response; Figure 1D), then the declines in growth would exacerbate the decreased survival by the outbreak of drilling snails (Figure 1D).
-Additionally, intertidal depths also influence the abundance of other juvenile-stage predators (e.g., crabs, snails, and fish; Figure 1D; Baillie and Grabowski 2019) and would increase survival rate in shallower locations.
-In another marine system combining juvenile survival and growth identified source-sink habitats for cleaner shrimp populations (Stenopus hispidus; Chockley et al. 2008).
+Intertidal depths also influence the abundance of other juvenile-stage predators (e.g., crabs, snails, and fish; Figure 1D; Baillie and Grabowski 2019) such that survival rates may increase in shallower locations.
+In another marine system combined quantifications of of juvenile survival and growth identified source and sink habitats for cleaner shrimp populations (Stenopus hispidus; Chockley et al. 2008).